-The small port town of Ono, just northwest of central Kanazawa, is one of the top producers of soy sauce in all of Japan.
-With few buses, mobility is hampered for most travelers, but if it can be managed, it’s well worth the visit for both tasting and touring.
+Kanazawa’s small port town of Ono is one of the top producers of soy sauce in all of Japan.
+Although there are only a few buses, it’s accessible by bicycle and car and is well worth the visit for both tasting and touring.

 Iki Iki Seafood Market